- Human Resources website

 Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, Service Professionals

-Under certain adverse conditions it may become necessary for the President or another authorized University official to close an NAU facility, such as the Flagstaff mountain campus, and/or to cancel classes or other University programs or activities.
+Under certain adverse conditions it may become necessary for the President or another authorized University official to close an NAU site or facility, such as the Flagstaff mountain campus or a satellite location, and/or to cancel classes or other University programs or activities.

-Essential personnel include but are not limited to employees who work in the Essential Service Units as defined by Northern Arizona’s University’s Emergency Closure Procedures Manual.
+Essential personnel include but are not limited to employees who work in the Essential Service Units as defined by their position description or role.
 In order to sustain specific business activities, other units or personnel may be designated as essential for the purposes of a specific closure.
-The President’s Executive Team members are responsible for determining which units shall be deemed essential for any particular closure.
+Vice Presidents, Deans, or other designated leadership are responsible for determining which units shall be deemed essential for any particular closure.
 Supervisors and managers shall notify the employees in affected units as soon as possible if they are required to serve as essential personnel.

 Employee Compensation during a Closure